romquentin/decod_WM_Selection_and_maintenance/README.md

 Abstract
 ========

-Working memory is our ability to temporarily hold information as needed for complex cognitive operations.
-Models of working memory distinguish two separate processes: (i) a selection rule that identifies the content to be recalled and (ii) the maintenance of the content.
-We aimed to characterize the spatiotemporal neural dynamics underlying these two components.
-Healthy participants performed a visual working memory task during magnetoencephalography (MEG) recording.
-Multivariate Pattern Analysis (MVPA) and source analyses identified two distinct types of working memory neural processes underlying selection and maintenance of the content.
-The selection rule is specifically decoded from sustained low-frequency (<20Hz) neural activity within a cortical network that includes the ventrolateral prefrontal cortex.
-By contrast, working memory content is transiently reactivated over a distributed and occipito-temporal network that differs from that encoding the sensory stimulus.
-These results reveal different neural mechanisms that select and maintain information in memory and could account for previous paradoxical reports of persistent and dynamic neural correlates of working memory.
+Working memory is our ability to select and temporarily hold information as needed for complex cognitive operations.
+The temporal dynamics of sustained and transient neural activity supporting the selection and holding of memory content is not known.
+To address this problem, we recorded magnetoencephalography (MEG) in healthy participants performing a retro-cue working memory task in which the selection rule and the memory content varied independently.
+Multivariate decoding and source analyses showed that selecting the memory content relies on prefrontal and parieto-occipital persistent oscillatory neural activity.
+By contrast, the memory content was reactivated in a distributed occipito-temporal posterior network, preceding the working memory decision and in a different format that during the visual encoding.
+These results identify a neural signature of content selection and characterize differentiated spatiotemporal constraints for subprocesses of working memory.

 Data